Introducing OtherWorld, backed by Google.

 OtherWorld reimagined Google Eddystone and the Physical Web to create magical location-based storytelling experiences, helping people to explore the world around them like never before.
 For free and without the need for an app.

 OtherWorld’s network of beacons were strategically positioned in key hotspots across Manchester city centre, giving maximum coverage on a manageable human scale.

 The would tell the stories of a diverse mix of neighbourhoods (via their commuter thoroughfares, public squares, cultural quarters and mixed-use developments) supported by clusters of nearby content partners.

 These partners would come in all shapes and sizes, and would have their own set of reasons for getting involved in the pilot.
 They included Greater Manchester Police, Allied London, BBC, Trinity Mirror, Manchester International Festival, Manchester City Council, NOMA, NHS, People’s History Museum and Manchester Pride.

 Reaching people across Manchester with real time news and alerts is essential for Greater Manchester Police.
 OtherWorld provides us with a new way to engage and we are keen to be involved and see what happens with the experiment.

-OtherWorld is a radically different news ecosystem and storytelling mechanism for our future cities.
+OtherWorld put our concept of ‘living media’ to the test and, in turn, piloted a radically different news ecosystem for our future cities.
 This centres on providing an accompanying real-world experience to digital news that proved it could open up exciting new storytelling possibilities for newsrooms and engage a new generation of people in local news.

 The pilot was supported by Google’s Digital News Initiative (DNI) - a $150m collaboration between Google and news publishers across Europe to support high quality journalism and encourage a more sustainable news ecosystem through technology and innovation.